SHAliakbari/VoicesForIran/README.md

 ## ✨ Features

-- **📍 Postal Code Lookup** – Automatically finds your federal and provincial representatives based on your Canadian postal code
+- **📍 Postal Code Lookup** – Automatically finds your federal, provincial, and municipal representatives based on your Canadian postal code
-- **✉️ Email Generation** – Creates personalized advocacy emails using randomized templates to avoid spam filters
+- **✉️ Smart Email Generation** – Creates personalized advocacy emails using intelligent templates tailored to:
+  - Government level (federal, provincial, municipal)
+  - Political party affiliation
+  - Realistic calls-to-action based on each representative's actual powers
+- **🎯 Core Messaging** – All emails include:
+  - Solidarity with Iran's Lion-and-Sun Revolution
+  - The six key demands for supporting the Iranian people
+  - References to Prince Reza Pahlavi and democratic transition
+  - Specific Canadian actions (IRGC removal, sanctions, refugee support)
 - **📊 Impact Dashboard** – Track community engagement with real-time statistics on emails generated and ridings represented
 - **🔒 Privacy First** – We never store your name, postal code, or any personal information
 - **📱 Mobile Responsive** – Full Bootstrap 5 responsive design works on any device
+- **🌐 Bilingual Support** – Templates available in English and French

 ## 🚀 Getting Started